-- 8. Until they divorced, Respondents conducted their securities and insurance business through their dba, IFS GROUP, selling securities including money market funds, variable annuities and variable life contracts. - 9.
-Respondents opened brokerage accounts for some customers using Arizona post office boxes for customer addresses, including some residents of Mexico who had no Arizona address.
-Respondents, in some instances used their own post office boxes for customers, or used the same post office box for several customers. - 10.
-Respondents used the Arizona post office boxes to receive payments from some customers for the purchases of securities. - 11.
+- 8. Until they divorced, Respondents conducted their securities and insurance business through their dba, IFS GROUP.
+ANGULO primarily offered and sold money market funds; ISLAS primarily sold variable annuities and variable life contracts. - 9.
+Although most of Respondents' customers were residents of Mexico, Respondents opened brokerage accounts for some of these customers using Arizona post office boxes as the customers' addresses, and in some instances used the same post office box for several customers. - 10.
+Respondents controlled the Arizona post office boxes and used them to receive payments from customers for the purchase of the securities. - 11.
 Respondents instructed some customers to make payments for securities directly to IFS GROUP, and to mail their checks to IFS GROUP in Tucson, Arizona. - 12.
-Respondents also used the Arizona post office boxes to intercept some customer premium payments, customer account statements, information notices, and brokerage money market account checkbooks. - 13.
+Respondents intercepted some customer premium payments from the Arizona post office boxes, and intercepted customer account statements, information notices, and brokerage money market account checkbooks. - 13.
 In some instances, Respondents misappropriated customers' money intended to purchase money market securities or to make premium payments on the variable securities products. - 14.
 In other instances, Respondents failed to forward customers' premium payments to Hartford, causing policies to lapse or terminate without customers' knowledge. - 15.
 Respondents intercepted some customer brokerage account statements from the Arizona post office boxes, and altered the statements to reflect purported growing cash value in the customers' money market securities accounts. - 16.
 Respondents used customers' money market account check books to withdraw customer funds from the customers' accounts for Respondents' own purposes, including paying funds to themselves or to Respondents' family members, associates, or other customers. - 17.
 In some instances Respondents used customers' funds to make minimal payments to cover premiums for lapsed policies.

 - 18. In some instances, Respondents told customers that their funds were used to purchase securities that were paying the customers interest when, in fact, purported "interest" payments were paid from the customers' own money market brokerage accounts. - 19.
-One of Respondents' customers, who had residences in both Mexico and Arizona, complained to Hartford about the handling of her account, which initiated an investigation by the dealer. - 20.
-To date, investigation of Respondents' fraudulent conduct has revealed 30 residents of Arizona or Mexico who have claimed losses of approximately \$2,238,566.00 in connection with the sale of money market securities and variable life and annuity products.
-Woodbury has reimbursed approximately \$1,320,538.00 to those customers.
+One of Respondents' customers, who resided in both Mexico and Arizona, complained to Hartford about the handling of her account, which initiated an investigation by the dealer. - 20.
+To date, investigation of Respondents' fraudulent conduct has revealed four Arizona residents who lost approximately \$540,000.00 in connection with the sale of money market securities and variable life and annuity products.
+Woodbury has reimbursed the losses of these four customers.